MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-1.md

 :::image type="content" source="media/aks-hci-evaluation-guide/deploy-custom-template.png" alt-text="Screenshot of custom template deployment in Azure":::

 > [!NOTE]
 > For customers with Software Assurance, Azure Hybrid Benefit for Windows Server allows you to use your on-premises Windows Server licenses and run Windows virtual machines on Azure at a reduced cost.
-By selecting **Yes** for the "Already have a Windows Server License", you confirm you have an eligible Windows Server license with Software Assurance or Windows Server subscription to apply this Azure Hybrid Benefit and have reviewed the [Azure hybrid benefit compliance](https://go.microsoft.com/fwlink/?LinkId=859786).
+By selecting **Yes** for the "Already have a Windows Server License", you confirm you have an eligible Windows Server license with Software Assurance or Windows Server subscription to apply this Azure Hybrid Benefit and have reviewed the [Azure Hybrid Benefit compliance](https://go.microsoft.com/fwlink/?LinkId=859786).

 The custom template will be validated, and if all of your entries are correct, you can select **Create**.
 Within a few minutes, your VM is created.